tamus-cyber/soclib/TESTING.md

 ## List of tests

+### Vectra

 - Azure authentication
 - Vectra session creation
 - Get a detection from Vectra
 - Get host info from Vectra
 - Use TimeoutHTTPAdapter

+### OTX

+- Authentication
+- Get whitelist status of an IOC
+- Get malware families of an IOC
+- Get official pulses of an IOC

+### Umbrella

+- Authentication
+- Get domain category
+- Get ASN of an IP address

+### Misc

+- HTTP Timeout Adapter